-- A workspace created in Power BI.
-See https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces. - A Power BI Pro license. - 1.
+- A workspace created in Power Bl.
+See https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces. - A Power BI license or a Power BI Pro license. - 1.
 In Power BI Desktop, open the Gizmo Analytics Report template. - 2.
 From Power BI Desktop Home menu, click Publish. - 3.
 Save the report when prompted. - 4.
 Supply your Power BI credentials if prompted. - 5.
 On the Publish to Power BI page, click the workspace where you want to share the report, then click Select. - 6.
-Once the report is generated, click the link to open the report in Power BI.
+After the report is generated, click the link to open the report in Power BI.
 Power BI opens in a browser window and the report is displayed. - 7.
 Click Share to send the report via email, or to embed the report in SharePoint or to a website or portal.